CE Certification

 ✅ GS (Geprüfte Sicherheit)

-• A voluntary but prestigious mark in Germany.
+• A voluntary mark used in Germany.

-• Indicates compliance with German safety laws.
+• Indicates that the product complies with German safety laws.

 ✅ TSE Certificate

-• Issued by the Turkish Standards Institution.
+• Issued by the Turkish Standards Institute in Turkey.

 • Not mandatory but preferred in certain sectors.